Dockbox-OSS/Hartshorn/README.md

 for additional information about the topics below.

 ## Build distribution
-Selene uses Gradle **6.x** to automate builds, performing several steps before and after a build has completed.
+Selene uses a custom Gradle wrapper to automate builds, performing several steps before and after a build has completed.
-__Note:__ If you do not have [Gradle] installed then use ./gradlew for Unix systems or Git Bash and gradlew.bat for Windows systems in place of any 'gradle' command.
+Depending on your IDE the Gradle wrapper may be automatically used.
+If you encounter any issues, use `./gradlew` for Unix systems or Git Bash and `gradlew.bat` for Windows systems in place of any 'gradle' command.

 Use `gradle build` to build all Selene modules, build artifacts can then be found under `/dist/` in the base directory where you cloned Selene.
 Builds are versioned by date and by commit hash, with the artifact following the format `$archivesBaseName-$commitHash-$date.jar`.